 The following steps are a good example of thought reorientation.
 In every age most spiritual seekers are action oriented doers and take to some form of Yoga, spiritual practice, often involving considerable and systematic discipline.
-These practices produce many types of mystic experiences which are almost always fascinating, temporarily liberating, and pleasurable.
+These practices produce many types of mystic experiences which are almost always fascinating, liberating, and pleasurable.

-Yoga has both an upside and a downside.
-The upside is that they it invariably produces non-dual experiences which whets one's appetite for Self realization.
-The downside is that they do not address the limitation of experience and the problem of doership.
+The experiences one gathers by the practice of Yoga have both an upside and a downside.
+The upside is that they invariably include non-dual experiences which whets one's appetite for Self realization and the downside is that they do not address the limitation of experience and the problem of doership.